veeral-patel/inbox-scanner/CONTRIBUTING.md

 # Contributing

+## Overview

-At a high level, the program works like this:
+At a high level, my program works like this:

 1. It launches a server at localhost:7777 that redirects you to a login page
 2. Once you log in, the program receives an OAuth token it uses to start scanning your emails